hankster/Neckerworld/README.md

 Future efforts to continue and enhance this game concept will, in part, depend on the feedback received.

 * Cube intersection errors -- The display of cubes that are in close proximity sometimes shows unwanted overlap and incorrect physical display.
+* Object Identification examples and training are not provided.